meluso/cscs530_jmeluso/hw04/jmeluso_hw04.md

 * _List of agent-owned variables (e.g. age, heading, ID, etc.)_
 * _List of agent-owned methods/procedures (e.g. move, consume, reproduce, die, etc.)_

 The first type of agent in this model will be engineers in a design organization.
-Each engineer has some portion of the system for which they are responsible.
-The
+Each engineer has a part for which they are responsible and which can be modeled jointly as a property of the agent to simplify the model.
+Then the agent will have several properties associated with the part, the first of which is a *Historical mean*: The agent will have a value representing historical information about previous parts of that

 The second type of agent is a manager.